 She is now a senior communications strategist in the financial services industry, and I could not be more proud of her.

-This is just one of many times in my life when I have been deeply touched by the incredible power of the law of reciprocity.
+This is just one of many times in my life when I have been deeply touched by the incredible power of the universal law of reciprocity.

-If you’ve ever felt a strong desire to repay another person’s kindness, you probably understand the value of this law.
+If you’ve ever felt a strong desire to repay another person’s kindness, you probably understand the value of this international law.

 To master social selling, you must first learn to leverage the law of reciprocity in an authentic, ethical way.

-Give so Much They Can’t Ignore You
+Give So Much They Can’t Ignore You

 “You can have everything in life you want, if you will just help enough other people get what they want.” – Zig Ziglar